-In this article, we go over everything you need to know about Bitcoin halving – including what it is, the next Bitcoin halving, why it’s happening, and how you can trade it.
+In this article, we will go over everything that you need to know about Bitcoin halving – including what it is, the next Bitcoin halving, why it’s happening, and how you can trade it.

 What Is Bitcoin Halving?